florentpoujol/superpowers-game-fmouseinput-plugin/readme.md

 - `rightClickPressed`, `rightClickDown`, `rightClickReleased` when the mouse is on the actor and the right mouse button was pressed/released during the previous tick or is currently down.
 - `wheelUp`, `wheelDown` when the mouse is on the actor and the wheel is turned up or down during this tick.

-If you have the need to, the name and behavior of the "click" and "wheel" events can be modified by altering the `fMouseInput.eventsData` static property.
+If you have the need to, the name and behavior of the "click" and "wheel" events can be modified by altering the `fMouseInput.behaviorByEvents` static property.

 ## Misc